Jawadbangash/react-menu-header-profile/README.md

 Next feature relases:

-App Logo and event handler.
-Profile menu and event handlers.
+Profile menu.

 How to use:

 Insert into top componnent of your app and should be the first one of your compenent tree.

-Pass an array of objects for menu items to the component as props
+Pass an array of objects called arrayMenu for menu items to the component as props

 Each menu item should use key value pairs as such

-{
+arrayMenu : {
     name: (name of the menu item),
     callBack: (funcation to trigger on click),
     image: (under construction, optional image that will be fixed to the left of text)